Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - If you do **not** relaunch all apps, some notifications from important apps may be delayed until you open them manually.
 - Changes are **not permanent** and will reset after a device reboot.

+## Standard Disclaimer (Just in Case!)

+This script is provided “as is,” with no guarantees or warranties-use at your own risk.
+While this disclaimer is here for completeness and legal safety, I personally don’t think anything bad will happen to your device when using this script as described.
+The script only changes a system rendering setting temporarily (it reverts on reboot), and does not modify or delete any files on your device.
+Still, please make sure to back up important data and follow the instructions carefully.
+The author is not responsible for any unexpected issues, data loss, or device instability that may arise from use of this tool.
+This is not an official Samsung or Google product.

+In summary: This is a standard disclaimer-problems are very unlikely, but always proceed with care!
 ---

 ## Credits